matthiask/django-prose-editor/docs/legacy.rst

 * Legacy mark names: ``strong`` → ``Bold``, ``em`` → ``Italic``, ``strikethrough`` → ``Strike``, ``sub`` → ``Subscript``, ``sup`` → ``Superscript``,
   ``link`` → ``Link``

+Note that when using the legacy format, lists and tables automatically include the extensions they depend on.